Content and Trigger warnings:

 He reached out and took xyr hand in his, lifting it to kiss xyr knuckles.
 Xie squeezed his fingers and looked down at him with love before letting go.
 Xie had to have xyr hands free.
 Xie didn’t look like a guard, and that’s where xyr power lay.
 In secrecy.

 Their group walked eagerly to the doors of the warehouse.
 The ship landing in the distant courtyard was from one of the best labs on old Earth.
-They invariably sent high-quality goods of various gens, and the Erierian cloisters needed the influx of new stock.
+They invariably sent high-quality goods of various gens, and the Erierian cloisters needed the influx of new assets.

 Review copies are available until the title reaches 50 reviews on Goodreads and Amazon.